 On 26 September 2017, the AER released an issues paper seeking feedback on ways to improve the quality and accessibility of information customers receive about energy offers.

-The purpose of the issues paper is to seek information on measures to improve the clarity of information energy customers receive, with a view to making customers more confident to engage in the market and to find themselves a better energy deal.
+The purpose of the issues paper was to seek information on measures to improve the clarity of information energy customers receive, with a view to making customers more confident to engage in the market and to find themselves a better energy deal.

 - The content and format of Energy Price Fact Sheets